Functional time series prediction under partial observation of the future curve: Abstract

 \section{Abstract}

-This paper tackles one of the most fundamental goals in functional time series analysis which is to provide reliable predictions for functions.
-Existing functional time series methods seek to predict a complete future functional observation based on a set of observed complete trajectories.
-The problem of interest discussed here is how to advance prediction methodology to cases where partial information on the next trajectory is available, with the aim of improving prediction accuracy.
-To solve this problem, we propose a new method ``partial functional prediction (PFP)''.
-The proposed method combines ``next-interval'' prediction and fully functional regression prediction, so that the partially observed part of the trajectory can aid in producing a better prediction for the unobserved part of the future curve.
-In PFP, we include automatic selection criterion for tuning parameters based on minimizing the prediction error.
-Simulations indicate that the proposed method can outperform existing methods with respect to mean-square prediction error and its practical utility is illustrated in an analysis of environmental and traffic flow data.\\
+This paper tackles one of the most fundamental goals in functional time series analysis which is to provide reliable predictions for future functions.
+Existing methods for predicting a complete future functional observation use only completely observed trajectories.
+We develop a new method, called partial functional prediction (PFP), which uses both completely observed trajectories and partial information (available partial data) on the trajectory to be predicted.
+The PFP method includes an automatic selection criterion for tuning parameters based on minimizing the prediction error, and the convergence rate of the PFP prediction is established.
+Simulation studies demonstrate that incorporating partially observed trajectory in the prediction outperforms existing methods with respect to mean squared prediction error.
+The PFP method is illustrated to be superior in the analysis of environmental data and traffic flow data. \\